berthubert/hello-dl/README.md

 <!-- need to address "data augmentation" -> https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator -->

 # Status
+Pretty rough, but showing signs of doing something real.

-So far this implements a small but pretty nice autograd system.
+The code implements two small but pretty nice autograd systems, one simple and slow, the other slightly more complicated but fast.
 In `tensor-relu.cc` you can find a ~150 line total computer program that learns to recognize handwritten digits in a few seconds (90% accuracy so far).
-I'm aware it is probably overfitting the data right now.
+I'm aware it is probably overfitting the data:

 ```bash
 git clone https://github.com/berthubert/hello-dl.git